 Our commitment to responsible business conduct is outlined in our Code of Business Conduct and Ethics (Corporate Code) which defines the standards for how we do business.
 The Corporate Code, in compliance with local laws and regulations, is based on the following fundamental themes.

-Commitment to conduct our operations ethically and in full compliance with legal e I,
+Commitment to conduct our operations ethically and in with legal honesty and integrity, preventing

-Zero tolerance for corruption, bribery, and money laundering
+Zero tolerance for corruption bribery, and